NavanithanS/phpswitch/README.md

 1. This is usually due to slow Homebrew search operations, which v1.2.0+ handles better with caching and visual feedback
 2. Try running with `--debug` flag to see detailed information about what's happening
 3. Check your internet connection, as Homebrew may need to fetch the latest formula information

+#### Auto-switching Not Working

+If automatic PHP version switching isn't working:

+1. Make sure you've run `phpswitch --install-auto-switch`
+2. Ensure your `.php-version` file contains a valid PHP version (e.g., "8.1" or "php@8.1")
+3. Restart your terminal session or source your shell configuration file
+4. Verify auto-switching is enabled in `~/.phpswitch.conf` (AUTO_SWITCH_PHP_VERSION=true)
+5. Clear the directory cache with `phpswitch --clear-directory-cache`

 #### Debug Mode